spacer

 Nikon recently released two very interesting D-SLRs – the Nikon D3100 (B&H) and the Nikon D7000 (B&H).
 Improving on several of the entry-level Nikon D-SLRs, they also offer HD video capability (1080p at 24 fps), and even does so with full-time auto-focus capability.

 So when B&H sent me a Nikon D3100 for review, I thought what better test than to start in the deep end, and use it during a wedding to shoot HD video.
 The intention was to use the HD video from the D3100 along with the still photographs from my usual set of Nikon D3 bodies … and compile this as a stills & video Fusion clip, shown at the top here.
-I shot the stills, and Jessica, my assistant with an attitude, shot & edited the D3100 video clips.
+I shot the stills, and my 2nd shooter shot & edited the D3100 video clips.
 A first attempt at stills/video Fusion for us.

 So how did the Nikon D3100 fare?
 Quite impressively actually …